-Leveraging social media effectively for companies in 2020 is not easy.
+Leveraging social media effectively for companies is not easy.
 To stand out, today’s brands need to tell a compelling story and connect to a certain lifestyle or audience.
 Defining success on social media is dependent on a company and its goals but success on Instagram basically comes down to one main thing – organic engagement.
 The strategies brands take to drive this engagement vary, but by what other brands are doing online, patterns, and trends start to emerge that can inspire your social media strategy.

 In today’s highly competitive business landscape social media offers a point of differentiation by enabling marketers to show potential customers what makes a brand unique.
 Social media marketing takes time and effort, but when executed correctly, brands benefit from increased sales and stronger customer loyalty over the competition.
 By engaging with your target audiences through valuable and compelling content you can turn customers into brand advocates.

 In previous articles, we wrote about TikTok marketing strategy and some brands killing it on TikTok.
 Now let’s look at some of the best brands on Instagram and dig into what makes their content so great and the strategies that help set them apart!
 If you’re looking for key strategic takeaways to apply to your brand’s Instagram these are listed at the bottom of the article.